pdfosborne/HELIOS-RL/README.md

 Lastly, analysis formatting and structure is generated such that the individual user only needs to interpret them to adjust parameters accordingly.

 Provided a user can setup their problem using the template structure provided they can then leverage the most advanced Reinforcement Learning approaches with a simple parameter input.
 This also ensures the system is future-proof as new agents or encoders will be added as modules in later updates.

+A template for applying to any Reinforcement Learning problem can be found at the following link: https://github.com/pdfosborne/HELIOS-RL-TEMPLATE

+Currently setup problems include:
+- Classroom: A simple GridWorld educational problem https://github.com/pdfosborne/HELIOS-RL-Classroom
+- Chess: Play using the Python Chess engine re-defined as a Text Game https://github.com/pdfosborne/HELIOS-RL-Chess
+- ScienceWorld: Solve school level science problems in an interactive Text Game environment https://github.com/pdfosborne/HELIOS-RL-ScienceWorld
+- TextWorldExpress: A collection of Text Games optimized to run fast!
+Includes CookingWorld, TextWorld Commonsense and Coin Collector https://github.com/pdfosborne/HELIOS-RL-TextWorldExpress